 To terminate a Pulse Secure VPN connection on a Linux device:

 Figure 6 Terminating VPN Connection

-Select the VPN connection and click on the Disconnect button of the VPN connection entry in the Main Pulse Secure Linux client screen.
+1. Select the VPN connection and Click on the Disconnect option of the VPN connection entry in the Main Pulse Secure Linux client screen.